devashish234073/deva-codes/README.md

 And
 #### "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" marks the end.

-#### content after "----URL:" serves the urls hosted
+#### content after "----URL:" marks the url where a particular blog is hosted
-#### and data between "----CONTENT-START:" and "----CONTENT-END:" serves the content.
+#### and data between "----CONTENT-START:" and "----CONTENT-END:" serves the content for that particular blog
-#### "----HEAD:" us used for gathering links to all the blogs in the homepage i.e. "/" url.
+#### "----HEAD:" is used for gathering the links to all the blogs in the homepage i.e. for preparing response to "/" url.

 #### Note:
 #### 1."----HEAD:" and "----CONTENT-START:" must come after "----URL:"